SFDigitalServices/design-system/docs/components/fields-and-forms.md

 Some guidelines for placeholder text are:

-* There isn’t a need to use it with every field.
-If the field name is clear and a concept that doesn’t require further explanation, like “first name,” skip it.
+* **Use sparingly**.
+No placeholder is needed if the field name is clear and doesn’t require further explanation (e.g. “First name”).
 * But be thoughtful about its use.
 Suppose your audience represents a sizeable immigrant population, for example.
 In that case, it may be helpful to add “Your surname or family name” as placeholder text for a “last name” field
 * **Keep it short**.
 Placeholder text should not exceed one line.